 This incredibly luscious No-Bake Vegan Blueberry Cheesecake is made with cashews, coconut cream, blueberries, and a hint of lemon.
 It is perfect for an easy, healthy, and mouthwatering dessert!
 If you’re looking for the perfect cheesecake, look no further because this is it!

 This content contains affiliate links, which help goodfoodbaddie.com to provide free recipes and resources.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for your support of the blog!

 I am SO excited to share this delicious no-bake blueberry cheesecake with you today!
 I’d say I am now a Master Vegan Cheesecake Maker.
 I’ve shared this cheesecake with tons of friends and was told I should be selling this cheesecake in stores!
 Instead of selling it, I am going to give you the step-by-step recipe so that you can make it and blow everyone’s mind when you tell them it’s dairy-free!!

 - Refined Sugar-Free

 If you are new to no-bake desserts, welcome to your newfound love!
-No-bake baking is one of the easiest ways to create mouthwatering desserts!
-In most cases, you simply mix the ingredients together, then transfer to the fridge or freezer until it is ready for you to enjoy!
+No-bake baking is one of the easiest ways to create mouthwatering desserts.
+In most cases, you simply mix the ingredients together, then transfer them to the fridge or freezer until it is ready for you to enjoy!

 Simply blend the dates and almond meal together until it forms a sticky chunky consistency.
 If the mixture is too dry, add 1-2 more dates.
 Then transfer the crust into a parchment-lined round baking tin.